 Each player should begin by choosing a Dinosaur player board and a Dinosaur meeple to represent them throughout the game.
 Each player will place their board directly in front of them on the table.

 Next, separate the cards by the color of their backs, light backs and dark backs.
 Shuffle the light backed cards first and give each player five cards.
-The remaining cards will form the Main deck and may be placed in the middle of the table.
+The remaining cards form the Main deck, so place these in the middle of the table.
 The dark backed cards will form the Disaster deck.
 Shuffle them and place them on the left side of the Main deck.